kjugi/Poldon-PWA/README.md

 http://poldon.pl

 #Stuff TO DO:
++ Add featured image - done
-+ Enable loading when gallery loading images
++ Enable loading when gallery loading images - WIP
 + Don't triger loader on open in new cart
 + Refactor code
 + Add footer